 Check with your airline though, to see if there’s any complimentary transit accommodation before you start doing all this…

 I had a look around online and found a relatively cheap hotel near the airport called La Villa, where double rooms were going for around £34.
 It was right in the centre and close to the seaside Corniche Boulevard.
 I decided to just go for it and get it sorted on booking.com – I was bored of weighing up the pros and cons.

 Click, click, yep, done, then I received an email thanking me for my booking.

 Please be advised that couples checking in to the same room must present a marriage certificate upon check-in as per Qatari law.

-Damnit.
+Dammit.
 There was no getting around that one, me and my boyfriend would need two rooms.
-Pushing it up to £68 and doubling the price.
+Pushing it up to £68 and doubling the price of our Doha stopover.

 Cancel that then, and I booked two singles knowing that there was a free cancellation option upto 48 hours before check in.
 Although in moments of boredom I carried on the debate in my head as to whether I’d done the right thing, right up until we were actually there.

 Read more: The BEST HOTELS IN DOHA FOR YOU